giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 ## Restriction and premisse

+The BPMN Elements that can be used are: Start Event, End Event, Task and Gateway.

 Start_Event and Gateway are elements that wait for the user do a input.
 Task and End_event are the output of the bot.

 Also you can save the response of the user for later.
 For this use a comment in the gateway with the character $ in the start of the variable name. example: $varname).